-To assess the quality of the project study areas for agricultural cultivation, the Land Evaluation and Site Assessment (LESA) model1 developed by the DOC was utilized.
-LESA assessments have been prepared for the MSSF1, CSF1 and CSF2(A) and (B) sites.
-LESA assessments have not been performed on the OTF-BLM Land because it does not contain agricultural land.
-The LESA Model is an approach used to rate the relative quality of land resources based upon six specific measureable features.
-Two Land Evaluation factors are based upon measures of soil resource quality.
-Four Site Assessment factors provide measures of a given project's size, water resource availability, surrounding agricultural lands, and surrounding protected resource lands.
-Based on the results for the LESA analysis, each of the five project sites comprising the study areas are all classified as Important Farmland.
-The results of the LESA for each of the five project sites comprising the study areas is provided in Appendix C.
+To assess the quality of the project study areas for agricultural cultivation, the LESA model developed by the DOC was utilized for the FSF, RSF, ISF, and LSF.
+The LESA model is an approach used to rate the relative quality of land resources based upon six specific measureable features.
+Two land evaluation factors are based upon measures of soil resource quality.
+Four site assessment factors provide measures of a given project's size, water resource availability, surrounding agricultural lands, and surrounding protected resource lands.
+Based on the results for the LESA analysis, each of the four project study areas are classified as Important Farmland.
+The results of the LESA model for each of the four project study areas are provided in Appendix C.

 Results obtained from the LESA model closely correlate with Important Farmland Maps produced by the DOC's FMMP.
-The 2008 important farmland maps for Imperial County indicate that a majority of the study
+The 2008 Important Farmland maps for Imperial County indicate that a majority of the project study areas are comprised of Farmland of Statewide Importance.
+The FSF and ISF project study areas contain areas designated as Prime Farmland.
+These farmland designations are illustrated in Figure 4.2-1.